Contents

 Heat Loss in Cold Seasons.

-In winter season, heat acquired during the day is lost at night through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose close to 40% more heat than windows.
+In winter season, heat acquired during the day is lost in the evening through the skylight.
+One study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose close to 40% more heat than windows.

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you infrequently clean your windows, you’ll need to clean the skylight more frequently.
-Plus, mounting the roof is the only method to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
+If you occasionally clean your windows, you’ll need to clean up the skylight more often.
+Plus, installing the roof is the only way to clean up the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the rate.
-If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard alternative on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement alternative on this list.

 Size (Width by Height) Cost.